drshah-mso/ai-tools/manage-sr/covidence.md

 {% embed url="https://www.covidence.org" %}

-Covidence is an online systematic review management tool that allows for independent title/abstract screening, full text screening, data extraction and risk of bias assessment.
+Covidence is an online software tool designed to streamline the process of conducting a systematic review (or a similarly detailed literature review such as a meta-analysis).
 It is currently free.
+You can use Covidence to collaborate with a team of reviewers to screen results (at both title/abstract and full text stages), complete data extraction and work on risk of bias.

 {% embed url="https://www.youtube.com/watch?v=0Zjjkoz7KG4" %}